Brussels sprout: Cultivation

-History

 Predecessors to modern Brussels sprouts were probably cultivated in Ancient Rome.
 Brussels sprouts as they are now known were grown possibly as early as the 13th century in what is now Belgium.
 The first written reference dates to 1587.
 During the 16th century, they enjoyed a popularity in the southern Netherlands that eventually spread throughout the cooler parts of Northern Europe, reaching Britain by the 17th century.

 Brussels sprouts grow in temperature ranges of 7–24 C, with highest yields at 15–18 C. Fields are ready for harvest 90 to 180 days after planting.
 The edible sprouts grow like buds in helical patterns along the side of long, thick stalks of about 60 to 120 cm in height, maturing over several weeks from the lower to the upper part of the stalk.
 Sprouts may be picked by hand into baskets, in which case several harvests are made of five to 15 sprouts at a time, or by cutting the entire stalk at once for processing, or by mechanical harvester, depending on variety.
 Each stalk can produce 1.1 to 1.4 kg, although the commercial yield is about 900 g per stalk.
 Harvest season in temperate zones of the northern latitudes is September to March, making Brussels sprouts a traditional winter-stock vegetable.
 In the home garden, harvest can be delayed as quality does not suffer from freezing.
 Sprouts are considered to be the sweetest after a frost.

 Brussels sprouts are a cultivar group of the same species as broccoli, cabbage, collard greens, kale, and kohlrabi; they are cruciferous (they belong to the family Brassicaceae; old name Cruciferae).
 Many cultivars are available; some are purple, such as 'Ruby Crunch' or 'Red Bull'.
 The purple varieties are hybrids between purple cabbage and regular green Brussels sprouts developed by a Dutch botanist in the 1940s, yielding a variety with some of the red cabbage's purple colors and greater sweetness.

-Contemporary Brussels sprouts

-In the 1990s, Dutch scientist Hans van Doorn identified the chemicals that make Brussels sprouts bitter: sinigrin and progoitrin.
+In the 1990s, the Dutch scientist Hans van Doorn identified the chemicals that make Brussels sprouts bitter: sinigrin and progoitrin.
 This enabled Dutch seed companies to cross-breed archived low-bitterness varieties with modern high-yield varieties, over time producing a significant increase in the popularity of the vegetable.

-Europe
+Production

 In Continental Europe, the largest producers are the Netherlands (82,000 metric tons) and Germany (10,000 tons).
 The United Kingdom has production comparable to that of the Netherlands, but its crop is generally not exported.

-Mexico

 Second to the Netherlands in export volume is Mexico, where the climate allows nearly year-round production.
 The Baja region is the main supplier to the US market, but produce also comes from the Mexicali, San Luis and coastal areas.